-Our first win was in term 2 when we took out the inter-whanau badminton competition comfortably, holding onto the title from last year.
-We also have some very talented boys coming up the ranks in badminton, and I am looking forward to hearing about how we have done in this event in the up and coming years.
+Our first win was in term 1 when we took out the inter-whanau Athletics competition comfortably, improving from last years’ results.
+We also have some very talented boys coming up the ranks in badminton, and I am looking forward to hearing about how we have done in this event in the coming years.

-Overall, this year has been one of our most consistent in the inter-whanau competitions and we thoroughly deserve to place either first or second for the boys’ hard work.
+Overall, this year has been one of our most consistent in the inter-whanau competition and we thoroughly deserve to place either first or second for the boys’ hard work over the year.

-I would like to thank many students this year, for helping and supporting me with the challenges I had to face as Whanau Captain.
+I would like to thank many students and teachers this year, for helping and supporting me with challenges I had to face as Whanau Captain.
 These boys have certainly made my job much easier.
-I would firstly like to thank the 2018 Marsden prefects: Gayan Alahendra, Tamon Miles, Tyler Parkinson, also our Deputy Head boy Campbell Jones and our Head Boy Heath Mitchell.
-To those year 13 boys that always put their name forward to help, such as Kabiro Hatfull-Njenga and Connor Du Preez, you have all made this year run much smoother, so thank you.
+I would firstly like to thank the 2019 Marsden prefects: Andre Luiten, Kurtis Collings, Ryan Lenssen, Flynn Symonds and Deputy Head Boy, Kaline Musitabua.
+To all those who put their names forward to help, Troy Fyfe and Dylan Hook, you have all made this year run much smoother, so thank you.

-I had several year 12 students that were always there to help and support me throughout this year.
-In particular, Lochiel Espiner, Kaline Masitabua, Allan Craig and Flynn Symonds.
-Also to all the boys that have participated in events throughout this competition, and have helped me sort teams and get people for these events, I would like to say a massive thank you to you all.
-I have really appreciated it.
+I had several year 12 students who were always there to help and support me throughout this year.
+In particular, Quin Morgan, Ben Foon, Jak Kelly and Jack Bowering.
+Also to all the boys who have participated in events throughout this competition, and have help sort teams and get people for these events, I would like to say a massive thank you to you all.
+I have appreciated it.

-Finally good luck to the new Marsden boys and all the of the boys in blue for 2019 and all future generations!
+Finally, good luck to the new Marsden boys and all of the boys in blue for 2020 and all future generations!
 Work hard, stay dedicated, pursue your dreams and never let anyone tell you that you can’t make it.
-To the year 13 boys, I wish you all the best for your future endeavors and take care.
+To the Year 13 boys, I wish you all the best for your future endeavours, and take care.